Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: our experiments

 \section{our experiments}

-In this section, we define local effective dimension and classification performance of our QML networks, that is, real amplitudes and strong entangling N-layer QML networks, while utilizing synthetic and Eurosat datasets.
-In particular, we draw the relationship between local effective dimension and the classification accuracy of our QML networks on synthetic and real-world datasets.
-In order to validate the relationship between local effective dimension and classification power of our QML networks, we, subsequently, train them via quantum transfer learning on the real-world, small, and large-scale three-class dataset (the hard-to-classify dataset), i.e., {dense residential}, {medium residential}, and sparse residential area classes, of the UC Merced Land Use dataset, because this three-class dataset meets the two challenges mentioned before: \begin{enumerate} \item \emph{Embedding challenge}: the three-class images are characterized by $256\times 256\times 3$ large-scale elements while currently available quantum computers have around $50$ qubits. \item \emph{Small dataset challenge}: the three-class dataset consists of only $288$ image scenes, and we split it into a training dataset including $201$ image scenes and a test dataset consisting of $87$ image scenes. \end{enumerate} Namely, we benchmark and validate our QML networks placed on the top level of the frozen VGG16 network on the hard-to-classify three-class dataset, because datasets play a very important role in QML \cite{Huang2021}.
+In this section, we define the local effective dimension and the classification performance of our QML networks, that is, real-amplitude and strongly-entangling N-layer QML networks, while utilizing synthetic and Eurosat datasets.
+In particular, we derive the relationship between the local effective dimension and the classification accuracy of our QML networks on synthetic and real-world datasets.
+In order to validate the relationship between the local effective dimension and the classification power of our QML networks, we train them via quantum transfer learning on the real-world, small, and high-dimensional three-class dataset (the hard-to-classify dataset), \emph{i.e.} \emph{dense residential}, \emph{medium residential}, and \emph{sparse residential} area classes, of the UC Merced Land Use dataset, because this three-class dataset meets the two challenges mentioned before: \begin{enumerate} \item {Embedding challenge}: the three-class images are characterized by $256\times 256\times 3$ high-dimensional elements, while currently available quantum computers already have around $50$ qubits. \item {Small dataset challenge}: the three-class dataset consists of only $288$ image scenes, and we split it into a training dataset comprising $201$ image scenes, and a test dataset consisting of $87$ image scenes. \end{enumerate}

+In particular, we benchmarked and validated our QML networks placed on the top level of the frozen VGG16 network on the hard-to-classify three-class dataset, because these datasets play a very important role in QML \cite{Huang2021}.

-\subsection{local effective dimension and performance of our QML networks without data re-uploading}
+\subsection{Local Effective Dimension and Performance of our QML Networks without Data Re-Uploading}